MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ni-ntdddisk-ioctl_disk_set_cache_information.md

 ### -input-buffer-length

-<b>Parameters.DeviceIoControl.InputBufferLength</b> in the I/O stack location of the IRP indicates the size, in bytes, of the buffer made available to the driver, which must be &gt;= <b>sizeof</b>(DISK_CACHE_INFORMATION).
+<b>Parameters.DeviceIoControl.InputBufferLength</b> in the I/O stack location of the IRP indicates the size, in bytes, of the buffer made available to the driver, which must be >= <b>sizeof</b>(DISK_CACHE_INFORMATION).
 Otherwise, the driver returns with an error status of STATUS_INFO_LENGTH_MISMATCH.

 ### -output-buffer